palkan/action_policy/README.md

 end
 ```

-Then write a policy for some resource.
+Then write a policy for a resource.
 For example:

 ```ruby
 class PostPolicy < ApplicationPolicy